ckan/ckanext-harvest/README.rst

 Installation
 ============

-This extension requires CKAN v2.0 or later on both the CKAN it is installed into and the CKANs it harvests.
-However you are unlikely to encounter a CKAN running a version lower than 2.0.
+This extension requires CKAN 2.10+ to run.
+However, it can harvest other CKAN instances running version 2.0+.

 1. The harvest extension can use two different backends.
 You can choose whichever you prefer depending on your needs, but Redis has been found to be more stable